fariborzj2/ShimmerImage/README.md

-# LayoutShimmerImage.vue
+# ShimmerImage.vue

 ## Short Description
-`LayoutShimmerImage` is a Nuxt image component with shimmer loader, optional lazy loading, priority for key images, responsive formats (WebP/AVIF), and customizable placeholders.
+`ShimmerImage` is a Nuxt image component with shimmer loader, optional lazy loading, priority for key images, responsive formats (WebP/AVIF), and customizable placeholders.
 Optimized for fast loading and improved LCP.

 ---

 ## Overview
-`LayoutShimmerImage` is a versatile image component for **Nuxt 3/4** that provides:
+`ShimmerImage` is a versatile image component for **Nuxt 3/4** that provides:

 - **Shimmer loader** during image loading
 - **Optional lazy loading**